SiaFoundation/siad/cmd/sia-node-scanner/README.md

 In addition to a log for each scan, the scanner also maintains a persistent set of all nodes it has successfully connected to.
 After the first run (which starts with the bootstrap nodes), all future runs start off the scan by filling the queue with this persistent set.
-The set also keeps track of the time of the last succesful connection for each IP address.
+For each node in the persisted set, we also store the first connection time, the last succesful connection time, recent uptime (number of seconds last node was last down or since first connection), total uptime, and also uptime percentage.

 If a node has not been connected to successfully in over 30 days, it will be pruned from the set the next time a scan is started.

-## Usage Running the `make` command will create and install the binary for you.
+## Usage
+Running the `make utils` command will create and install the binary for you.
+The command `make test-utils` (and `make test`) will run the tests for the node scanner.
 Then running `sia-node-scanner` will create a SiaNodeScanner directory in the working directory which contains a directory for the `gateway` module use for the scan, which can be used for debugging, a `persisted-node-set.json` and `persisted-node-set.json_temp`, and timestamped files for each scan `scan-07-12:15:41.json`.

 Use the `-dir` flag to specify which directory to make the `SiaNodeScanner` directory in.
 The flag defaults to the current working directory.